Back To Search Results

 • No abnormal neurologic findings

-Due to higher exposure to radiation, CT should only be performed in high-risk patients such as those with altered mental status.
-If plain radiographs are normal, and the patient has no neurological deficits, flexion and extension x-rays should be obtained.
+A clinical prediction rule was developed and validated to inform an algorithm guiding radiographic screening for cervical spine injury in children presenting to the emergency department.[16]
+Due to the higher radiation exposure, computed tomography scans should only be performed in high-risk individuals, such as those with altered mental status.
+If plain radiographs are normal and the patient has no neurological deficits, flexion and extension x-rays may be performed.
+Obtain a computed tomography scan when:

 • Cervical spine radiographs are inadequate

-Consider MRI if neurologic signs or symptoms are present and plain radiographs and/or CT scans are normal.
-If the radiographs are normal despite neurological deficits, MRI may be indicated.
-MRI can also be used to evaluate the extent of nerve compression.
+Consider magnetic resonance imaging (MRI) if neurologic signs or symptoms are present and plain radiographs or computed tomography scans are normal.
+MRI can also be used to evaluate the extent of nerve root compression.
+MRI is superior to computed tomography for visualizing soft tissues and identifying intervertebral disk herniation, ligamentous injuries, spinal cord edema, hemorrhage, compression, and transection.[17]

-The classification of cervical spine injuries is based on the location.
+The classification of cervical spine injuries is based on the location of the injury.
 Injuries from the occiput to C2 can be classified as occipital-cervical spine injuries.
-C3 through C7 are classified as sub-axial cervical spine injuries.
-Wedge fractures are a result of flexion.
-Burst fractures are the result of vertical compression.
-Laminar fractures can either be vertical or horizontal and are usually associated with another type of fracture.
-Atlantooccipital dislocation is a flexion injury involving C1 and C2.
-Atlanto-axial dislocation is a flexion-rotation injury involving C1 and C2.
-Jefferson fractures are an unstable C1 fracture as a result of compression.
+C3 through C7 injuries are classified as sub-axial cervical spine injuries.
+Wedge fractures are a result of flexion of the cervical spine.
+Burst fractures occur when the spine is subjected to vertical compression.
+Laminar fractures can be vertical or horizontal and are usually associated with another type of fracture.
+Atlanto-occipital dislocation is a type of extension injury involving the C1 and C2 vertebrae.
+Atlantoaxial dislocation is a flexion-rotation injury involving C1 and C2.
+Jefferson fractures are unstable C1 fractures that result from compression.

 Jefferson fracture (C1)

-This is a vertebral compression fracture of C1 when the force is transmitted through the occipital condyles to the superior articular surfaces of the lateral masses of C1.
-It results from axial loading.
-The fracture pattern correlates with the position of the head during impaction
+A Jefferson fracture is a C1 burst fracture of the atlas caused by severe axial compression.
+This fracture occurs when the force is transmitted through the occipital condyles to the superior articular surfaces of the lateral masses of C1.
+Diving is a common mechanism for axial loading that can lead to this type of fracture.
+The fracture pattern correlates with the position of the head during traumatic impact.

-• Type II: more than 3 mm of displacement and angulation
+• Type II: More than 3 mm of displacement with angulation

-• Type III: vertical fractures with a significant displacement and highest risk of neurological deficit
+• Type III: Vertical fractures with significant displacement and a high risk of neurological deficit

 Treatment / Management